nmaiorana/csgy9223_IntroOffSec/week_2/challeng-week2_README.md

 004013a3        return (uint64_t)rax_3;
 00401362    }
 ```
 The address we are looking for is 0x4043c0 and var5 is an unsigned int 64.
-Since it holds an irrational number like pi, you could use this to store a reference to it via an intermediary point then cast it to a double.
-So the derefernce size is void*.
+Since it holds an irrational number like pi, you could use this to store a reference to it via an intermediary pointer, then cast it to a double.
+So the dereference size is void*.

 For question 5:
 ```aiignore